Dironiza/ExcelProject---NYSE/README.md

-# ExcelProject---NYSE
+NYSE - New York Stock Change Project

+In this project, I conducted a thorough analysis that encompassed several key elements aimed at deepening the understanding of the financial health and growth potential of the companies involved.
+My main emphasis was on calculating summary statistics, which laid the groundwork for extracting valuable insights.
+These insights were vital for identifying trends and patterns that could guide strategic decision-making.

+To enhance the analysis further, I identified essential business metrics necessary for assessing performance and shaping future initiatives.
+By establishing these metrics, I was able to provide a clearer view of the companies' operational efficiency and overall financial stability.

-In this project, I went through the process of calculating summary statistics, drawing any inference from the statistics, calculating business metrics, and using models to forecast future growth prospects for the companies.
-I added a drop-down list to pull historical fundamentals data to create the P&L Statement and a financial model that forecasts out the Gross Profit and business metrics for two more years using three scenarios (Best case, Weak case, and Base case), based on historical data.
+In addition to analyzing historical data, I utilized advanced modeling techniques to forecast future growth opportunities for the companies.
+This proactive approach enabled me to simulate various scenarios and evaluate their potential effects on the business.
+Specifically, I created a financial model that extends forecasts for Gross Profit and other key business metrics over an additional two years.
+This model was structured to accommodate three distinct scenarios: Best Case, Weak Case, and Base Case.
+Each scenario was meticulously developed based on historical data, ensuring that the projections were realistic and reflective of possible market conditions.

+To enhance user interaction and improve data accessibility, I integrated a drop-down menu feature.
+This innovative tool allowed users to easily access historical fundamental data, streamlining the process of generating the Profit and Loss Statement.
+The addition of this feature not only enriched the user experience but also facilitated a more dynamic analysis, enabling users to swiftly switch between different data sets and scenarios.